 Last Tip: Write it Down!

-When you're in the thick of survey implementation, it can be easy to lose track of the project's original purpose.
-To keep yourself on track, write down what you want to learn and how you will use your survey data.
-Put it in a document and somewhere highly visible, like a whiteboard or even a Post-it note.
-Your responses to these questions will serve as your guiding light and help you stay on track for the rest of the project.
+When you're in the thick of survey implementation, it's easy to lose track of the project's original purpose.
+To stay on track, write down what you want to learn and how you will use your survey data.
+Put it in a document and somewhere highly visible, like a whiteboard or a large Post-it note.
+Your responses to these questions will be your guiding light and help you stay on track for the rest of the project.

 *This is a fake organization.
 I have a pitbull at home.